 Dressing up and home manicures complete with painting nails sounds like some fun I used to have with my dolls when I was a kid but why not with your furry friend?

 Painting your dog’s nails can be a fun way to bond and connect with your dog and get your dog more accustomed to having their paws handled.
 However, for the safety of your dog there are some things you want to pay attention to if you paint your dog’s nails.

-Yes, you can paint your dog’s nails.
+Yes, you can paint your dog’s nails!
 If you do try and paint your dog’s nails look for dog friendly and safe formulas that are free of chemicals including dibutyl phthalate, formaldehyde and Toluene.
-Painting your dog’s nails may require some patience as not only do they have to stay still during the painting but also the drying process and since each dog’s nails are a different color as some dogs have dark nails you may need multiple coats of nail polish.
+Painting your dog’s nails may require some patience as not only does your dog have to stay still during the nail painting but also the drying process.
+You may need multiple coats of nail polish since each dog’s nails are a different color as some dogs have dark nails.

 Is It Safe To Paint My Dogs Nails?